jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 In graph theory, an __isomorphism__ of graphs `G` and `H` is a _bijection_ between the vertex sets of `G` and `H`: `f: V(G) -> V(H)` such that any two vertices `u` and `v` of `G` are adjacent in `G` if and only if `f(u)` and `f(v)` are adjacent in `H`.

-If an isomorphism exists between two graphs, then the graphs are called isomorphic and denoted as `G  H`.
+If an isomorphism exists between two graphs, then the graphs are called __isomorphic__.

 In other words two graphs are isomorphic, is they have a similar structure